 If the building is a host for third-party items like antennas or cell towers, and you do not want this energy included in your EUI score, you will have to sub-meter the energy and exclude it from the benchmarking report.

-Exemptions exist for some buildings for manufacturing and agricultural processes, low occupancy, construction, and financial distress.
+Exemptions exist for some buildings for occupancy, construction, and financial distress.
 Details for each exemption are included in the form below.

-- If you believe you qualify for an exemption, you can fill out the Benchmarking Exemption Form by June 1 each year.
+- If you believe you qualify for an exemption, you can fill out the 2023 Benchmarking Exemption Form by June 1.
 Please include a detailed description of why your building qualifies.

 Your third-party verifier must have one of the following licenses, credentials, or certifications, and be in good standing: